 Our lobster boats are our lifeline.
 We literally depend on their safe condition, their seaworthiness and their good fortune to keep us alive.

-Ever wonder about the kinds of boats used to catch live lobsters?
+Ever wonder about the kinds of boats used to ?
 Most of the Maine lobster boats are small, ranging in size from 22 to 40 feet and operated by a solo captain or with a small crew of sternmen (deck hands) to help haul traps.
 There is little hold space and open back decks with a winch that helps pull the traps from the ocean floor into the boat.
 Larger boats can fish in deeper waters and farther away from shore.
 Over the years lobster boats have changed due to the evolution of marine technology and the increasingly competitive economic battle among those who make their living on the sea.

 Like most things, the slower and less efficient products are left behind.
 The boats of old, made strictly of wood, were not as structurally sound and durable as today’s fiberglass hulls (introduced in the 1970’s) that act as a sturdy shield against the ocean and battering winds.
 Equally important, the fiberglass boat required less maintenance and repair than their wooden counterparts.